 Identifying and understanding the key drivers behind the ROI for a WMS can help you ensure you have the necessary information to ensure you can cost justify your decision, the payback period and the benefit

-Step 1: Define the Problem Areas
+1. Define the Problem Areas in your Warehouse

 What savings should be expected by implementing a WMS?

 3. What will a WMS cost my organisation?

 At this point in the process, it will be reasonably clear how much money and time the right WMS will be able to save.
 The next step is to determine how much will have to be spent to successfully implement the WMS.

 - Using a NPV calculation compares the price of the WMS to the level of future savings that it will provide.
 One simple example of an NPV consideration is to consider whether you would rather have $100 today or $120 a year from today.
 NPV considers the time value of money.

 - To arrive at an answer in this example, you would have to decide how much interest could be earned in a year on the $100.
 If you could earn more than 20% you would accept the $100 today because your earnings after one year would be greater than the $120 you would otherwise receive.